IBM-Bluemix-Docs/mass-data-migration/getting-started.md

       </tr>
       <caption style="caption-side:bottom;">Table 1.
 Describes the {{site.data.keyword.mdms_short}} request workflow</caption>
     </table>

+    When you select a delivery location for your device, consider the weight of the device and accessibility.
+The device, along with its hard case and a foam travel case, weighs about 60 pounds.
+To help with transporting the device, the travel case is equipped with wheels and a pop-up handle for easy maneuvering.
+    {: tip}

 4. Review your order summary, and view the {{site.data.keyword.mdms_short}} terms.
 5. Click **Create** to complete your order.